 Bullying isn’t limited to youth.
 Many adults bully other adults.
 There’s adult bullying online.
 Adult bullying in the workplace.

-Consider running an anti-bullying workshop on the topic for your adult members.
+Firstly, consider running an anti-bullying workshop on the topic for your adult members.

-Host the workshop at your school and/or partner with local school districts and organizations to deliver your message to the community, and help get the word out about your martial arts school.
+Secondly, host the workshop at your school and/or partner with local school districts and organizations to deliver your message to the community, and help get the word out about your martial arts school.

-Consider varying the format by hosting the workshop in-person and virtually online.
+Thirdly, consider hosting the workshop in-person and virtually online.

 You can catch the replay here: How to Combat Adult Bullying & Lead an Effective Anti-Bullying Workshop.